telerik/blazor-docs/components/form/formitems/template.md

 position: 5
 ---

-# FormItem Template
+# FormItem Template - Custom Editors

 You can provide your own custom editors instead of the [default editors the form can generate]({%slug form-overview%}#automatic-generation-of-fields).
 To do that, use the the `Template` of the [FormItem]({%slug form-formitems%}).

 When the Template is used, the built-in validation messages from the Form will not be rendered.
-Instead you can use the [Telerik Validation tools]({%slug validation-tools-overview%}) to provide validation messages, or any other suitable component.
+Instead you can use the [Telerik Validation tools]({%slug validation-tools-overview%}) to provide validation messages, or any other suitable component such as the `ValidationMessage` that comes with the framework.

 In this article you can find the following examples: